Lev Chernyi: Arrest and execution

 During the political repression that followed the bombing, Lev Chernyi and Fanya Baron were detained on charges of counterfeiting.
 In September 1921, Chernyi and Baron were shot by the Cheka.
 Their execution drew protests from others in the Russian anarchist movement, including Emma Goldman.
 The public outcry led to the government of Vladimir Lenin ordering the release and immediate deportation of a number of anarchist political prisoners, while other anarchists voluntarily left the country.

 Political ideology

 Chernyi's "associational anarchism" was a spin on individualist anarchism, based on the free association of individuals.
+Alongside Émile Armand, Chernyi was one of the earliest European advocates of individualist anarchism, which drew inspiration from Max Stirner's egoist philosophy.
 Together with Alexei Borovoi, Chernyi was a leading figure of individualist anarchism during the revolutionary period in Russia.
 They were both inspired by Friedrich Nietzsche's call for the overthrow of bourgeois values, as well as Max Stirner and Benjamin Tucker's opposition to society.
 They even rejected the anarchist communism advocated by Peter Kropotkin, as they believed it would stifle individual freedoms.